-- A. Progress Toward Promotion Letter.
-Each year, every faculty member who is not yet at the highest rank for their position will receive a letter from the Department Chairperson that outlines progress toward promotion and/or tenure.
-This letter will be submitted after the annual performance review is complete. - B. Third Year Review for Tenure-track Faculty.
+A. Progress Toward Promotion Letter.
+Each year, every faculty member who is not yet at the highest rank for their position will receive a letter from the Department Chairperson that outlines

+B. Third Year Review for Tenure-track Faculty.
 Tenure-track faculty in their third year of service will receive an evaluation of their progress in meeting the department's expectations for promotion and tenure.
 Tenure-track faculty should submit their up-to-date P&T binder to the Department Promotion and Tenure committee by the end of the Fall of their third year.
 The Department P&T committee will conduct a review in the following Spring and submit an evaluation letter to the Department Chairperson.
-The Department Chairperson will then submit the binder, the recommendation letter from the Department's P&T committee and a letter of review completed by the Department Chairperson to the College of Fine Arts Promotion and Tenure Committee for their review and feedback. - C. Peer Involvement in Evaluation of Promotion and Tenure of Faculty.
+The Department Chairperson will then submit the binder, the recommendation letter from the Department's P&T committee and a letter of review completed by the Department Chairperson to the College of Fine Arts Promotion and Tenure Committee for their review and feedback.

+C. Peer Involvement in Evaluation of Promotion and Tenure of Faculty.
 In accordance with Section 5 of the Faculty Handbook provided by the Office of the Vice President for Faculty Development and Advancement at Florida State University, sources of evaluation of faculty member's performance may include data from peer faculty evaluations.
 In such cases, "each unit shall develop procedures for peer evaluation of faculty members' teaching, research or creative activities, service, and other university duties when appropriate."